 Let’s say your working hours are between 9 a.m. and 5 p.m. — set your Do Not Disturb schedule from the hours between 5:01 p.m. to 8:59 a.m.!
-Go ahead, enjoy an uninterrupted evening meal, have a good night's rest, and maybe even check the morning newspaper with your caffeinated beverage of choice.
+Go ahead, enjoy an uninterrupted evening meal, have a good night's rest and maybe even check the morning newspaper with your caffeinated beverage of choice.

 You can also quickly pause notifications while you take your lunch or coffee breaks.
 Typically these rest periods are more flexible, so you can pause messages on the fly or update your status to let people know when to expect you back.

 If you travel across time zones for work, sometimes the lines of when you’re available get blurry.
-When you get to where you’re going, adjust your local time zone in Slack so coworkers know what time it is for you when they check your profile.
+When you get to where you’re going, adjust your local time zone in Slack so teammates know what time it is for you when they check your profile.
 Doing this will also keep your Do Not Disturb schedule running as intended.

 Use custom profile fields

-Slack is used by teams all over the world in all industries, and everyone’s workday looks a little different.
+Slack is used by teams all over the world in all industries and everyone’s workday looks a little different.

-On Slack’s paid plans, Workspace Owners and Admins can create custom profile fields.
+On Slack’s paid subscriptions, Workspace Owners and Admins can create custom profile fields.
 Encourage a healthy work-life balance and set better expectations for when people are available by including a custom field showing people’s work hours.